I Want To...

 I live outside of the United States

-Gina Adrales, M.D., M.P.H., joins the Johns Hopkins Department of Surgery as director of the Division of Minimally Invasive Surgery.
-Dr. Adrales is skilled in a variety of minimally invasive surgical techniques.
-Her areas of clinical expertise include gastroesophageal reflux disease (GERD), gallbladder disease, achalasia, splenectomy (spleen removal), bariatric surgery, and open and laparoscopic hernia repair (inguinal, ventral, incisional, umbilical, hiatal, paraesophageal).
+Gina Adrales, M.D., M.P.H., joins the Johns Hopkins Department of Surgery as Director of the Division of Minimally Invasive Surgery, Director of the Minimally Invasive Surgery Training and Innovation Center, and Co-Director of the Johns Hopkins Bariatric Surgery Fellowship.
+Her areas of clinical expertise include gastroesophageal reflux disease (GERD), gallbladder disease, achalasia, splenectomy (spleen removal), benign gastric and intestinal surgery, bariatric surgery, and open and laparoscopic hernia repair (inguinal, ventral, incisional, umbilical, hiatal, paraesophageal).

-Prior to joining Johns Hopkins, Dr. Adrales was Associate Professor of surgery at Dartmouth College Geisel School of Medicine in New Hampshire, where she directed the bariatric surgery program.
-She received her undergraduate degree from the College of William and Mary and earned her medical degree from the University of Virginia School of Medicine.
-She completed her residency at the Carolinas Medical Center and she performed a research and clinical fellowship in minimally invasive surgery at the University of Kentucky before her first faculty appointment at the Medical College of Georgia.
-While maintaining a busy clinical practice at Dartmouth, she earned her master’s degree in public health from The Dartmouth Institute for Health Policy and Clinical Practice.
+Prior to joining Johns Hopkins, Dr. Adrales was on faculty at Dartmouth where she directed the Surgery Clerkship, the Hernia Surgery Center, and the Bariatric Surgery Program.
+During her tenure at Dartmouth, she earned her Masters of Public Health at The Dartmouth Institute for Health Policy and Clinical Practice.
+She received her undergraduate degree from the College of William and Mary and her medical degree from the University of Virginia.
+She completed her residency at the Carolinas Medical Center and a research and clinical fellowship in minimally invasive surgery at the University of Kentucky before her first faculty appointment at the Medical College of Georgia.

 A national leader in hernia surgery, Dr. Adrales serves on the Executive Council of the Americas Hernia Society and previously served on the Executive Council of the Americas Hernia Society Quality Collaborative to improve the safety and quality of hernia surgery.
-She is actively involved in a number of committees for the Society of American Gastrointestinal and Endoscopic Surgeons including various roles in surgical resident education, the development of the Fundamentals of Endoscopic Surgery and an innovative interactive hernia surgery education module.
-She is also a member of the American College of Surgeons, New England Surgical Society, Association for Surgical Education, and the Association of Women Surgeons.
+She is actively involved in a number of committees for the Society of American Gastrointestinal and Endoscopic Surgeons including various roles in surgical education, the development of the Fundamentals of Endoscopic Surgery and an innovative interactive hernia surgery education module.

 - Director, Division of Minimally Invasive Surgery